YamiDaisuke/hermes-swift/Documentation/Reference/Rosetta/classes/SymbolTable.md

 Defines a new builtin symbol with the given name
 - Parameters:
     - name: The name/identifier of the symbol
-    - type: Define if this symbol is a constant or a variable
+    - index: The value index in this table
 - Throws: `RedeclarationError` if `name` is  already in this table
 - Returns: The newly created symbol